international-dance/ID/STYLEGUIDE.md

 <h3>Mission Statement</h3>

-<p>To preserve and promote the vision and discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.
+<p>To preserve and promote the vision and nurturing discipline of founder Christina Heimlich by providing high-quality dance education that inspires each dancer to reach their full potential.

 ---